Mandy Jiroux: Solo career

 Jiroux continued a YouTube presence on her own channel dedicated to breaking down popular choreography into quick lessons.
-These videos have amassed millions of views, and her channel has over one million subscribers.
+The series has amassed millions of views, and her channel has over one million subscribers.
 In 2014, Jiroux partnered with YouTube musicians Chester See and Kurt Hugo Schneider to release a medley music video of Zedd songs.

 That same year, Jiroux DJed and performed at the Milwaukee Summerfest, in a lineup that included DJ Cassidy and Arctic Monkeys.
 Also in 2014, Jiroux was featured on "Tonight", a track by Fagault & Marina.
 The song was later remixed by DJ and EDM producer Starkillers.

 In 2015, Jiroux released the single "My Forever", under VarCity Productions, which was followed by "Fade Away" the next year, under Armada Music.
 Both tracks were collaborations with EDM duo REEZ.

 In 2016, Jiroux was sued by members of the band Blind Melon over her song "Insane", which incorporated large sections of Blind Melon's "No Rain".
 According to the lawsuit, Blind Melon's manager and guitarist were told by Mandy's manager that "Insane" was merely a cover of "No Rain", but upon discovering the liberties that "Insane" took with the original song, concluded that it was actually a "derivative work" under copyright law and consequently unauthorized.
 The lawsuit was settled between the parties the following year.